Nassau County Burn Injury Lawyer

 Some burns are minor and do not incur lasting consequences, while others can be completely debilitating.
 A burn is classified by its severity into a set of degrees.
 A first-degree burn usually manifests as red or blistering skin and is the most common kind of burn.

 A second-degree burn involves blisters and thickened skin.
 If it is a full thickness burn and not partial, it can require skin grafting.
 Third degree burns are the most severe and involves overall thickening of the skin and a white coloration.
+An attorney in Nassau County understands how the severity of a burn affects an individual’s claim.

 Reporting Injuries to Authorities